mauvehed/kevvy/docs/commands/cve.md

 ### `/cve channel set <channel>`

-Sets or updates the primary channel for CVE features (currently equivalent to `/cve channel enable`).
+Sets or updates the specific channel for CVE features (effectively the same as `/cve channel enable`).
+Ensures global monitoring is enabled.

 -   **`<channel>`:** (Required) The text channel to set.